sviperll/maven-profiledep-extention/README.md

 $ mvn '-Pjava7,bootclasspath' help:active-profiles
 ````

-Instead 3 profiles are activated:
+Instead 3 profiles are activated when this extension is enabled:

 ````
 The following profiles are active: